-How to Find Out if Criminal Charges Are Filed: Know These 5 Rights
+How To Find Out if Criminal Charges Are Filed: Know These 5 Rights

 Background check repair icon.Written by Background Check Repair

-Criminal Records | September 14, 2022
+Criminal Records | June 7, 2024

 Courthouse with judge above it pointing his gavel at a person in the middle who is wondering how to find out if criminal charges are filed and looking at a criminal records document on the right.